blockchainsllc/in3-docs/docs/api-python.md

 - `transport_binary_format` - If true, the client will communicate with the server using a binary payload instead of json.
 - `transport_ignore_tls` - The client usually verify https tls certificates.
 To communicate over insecure http, turn this on.
 - `boot_weights` _bool_ - if true, the first request (updating the nodelist) will also fetch the current health status and use it for blacklisting unhealthy nodes.
 This is used only if no nodelist is availabkle from cache.
+- `experimental` _bool_ - if true the client allows features marked as experimental to be used.
 - `in3_registry` _dict_ - In3 Registry Smart Contract configuration data